Tell us about you as an artist and how you’ve evolved over time.

 What would your dream studio look like?

-JM: Maybe a seaside Pacific Ocean perch like Tony Stark’s house?
-No, seriously, my dream studio wouldn’t be much different in terms of layout, with a single medium sized tracking/mixing room, but I’d like to have higher ceilings and a little more old wood in the construction, and to be tucked away in the trees somewhere.
+Maybe a seaside Pacific Ocean perch like Tony Stark’s house?
+No, seriously, my dream studio wouldn’t be much different in terms of layout, with a single medium-sized tracking/mixing room, but I’d like to have higher ceilings and a little more old wood in the construction and to be tucked away in the trees somewhere.
 A detached building would be ideal for those days I’m inspired to make noise before the sun rises or my family wakes up!
-I do have the option to put a building on my property, so someday I might build out, but hopefully I won’t lose any of the mojo or good vibe I’ve already got!
+I do have the option to put a building on my property, so someday I might build out, but hopefully, I won’t lose any of the mojo or good vibe I’ve already got!

 What are your favorite tools/instruments?

-What are tool/instrument would you invent to aid in your work/inspiration?
+Is there a tool or instrument you would invent to aid in your work/inspiration?

 How do you start a project?
 What happens next?

-JM: Death Cab cab songs usually start with a fairly realized demo from Ben (Gibbard) or just a musical bed from somebody else in the band that we’ll pass around.
-Even though each of us are capable of engineering and playing all the instruments, we’ve learned to leave room for each others ideas.
-A song might get passed around for a few revisions, but the goal is to get it to a place where we can all be in the same room knowing the arrangement; at that point it’s about documenting the best sounds and performances.
+Death Cab songs usually start with a fairly realized demo from Ben (Gibbard) or just a musical bed from somebody else in the band that we’ll pass around.
+Even though each of us is capable of engineering and playing all the instruments, we’ve learned to leave room for each other’s ideas.
+A song might get passed around for a few revisions, but the goal is to get it to a place where we can all be in the same room knowing the arrangement; at that point, it’s about documenting the best sounds and performances.

-Another way I’ve started projects is by creating folders of drum loops, at various tempos, varying in sound design and vibe; these are analagous to building blocks you’d drag and drop to help create a template for writing, or least use to hang a song or riff on.
-Obviously, there are a number of content and loop libraries out there that sound great, but this all goes back to my being a kid and inspired by creating something out of nothing, which sometimes is an idea that starts at midnight by routing a Korg Volca through the Valhalla Delay LoFi-DirtyLooper preset, which leads to additional programming or opening Kontakt, picking up the bass, the acoustic guitar and sitting at my drums last…finishing at 4am.
+Another way I’ve started projects is by creating folders of drum loops, at various tempos, varying in sound design and vibe.
+These are analogous to building blocks you’d drag and drop to help create a template for writing, or at least use to hang a song or riff on.
+Obviously, there are a number of content and loop libraries out there that sound great, but this all goes back to my being a kid and being inspired by creating something out of nothing.
+Sometimes it is an idea that starts at midnight by routing a Korg Volca through the Valhalla Delay LoFi-DirtyLooper preset, which leads to additional programming or opening Kontact, picking up the bass, the acoustic guitar, and sitting at my drums last…finishing at 4 am.
 Because when there’s a spark, you gotta chase that fire.
 Don’t second guess yourself!